-(To learn more about the Chapter 13 plan, the difference between secured, unsecured, and priority debts, and how much you must pay on secured and priority claims, see the articles in The Chapter 13 Repayment Plan.)
+(To learn more about the Chapter 13 plan, the difference between secured, unsecured, and priority debts, and how much you must pay on secured and priority claims, see The Chapter 13 Repayment Plan.)

 In Chapter 13 bankruptcy, you must devote all of your "disposable income" to repayment of your debts over the life of your Chapter 13 plan.
 Your disposable income first goes to your secured and priority creditors.
 Your unsecured creditors share any remaining amount.

 Disposable income is what you have left over at the end of every month after you pay your reasonable and necessary living expenses.
 The court determines your disposable income by reviewing the Chapter 13 means test forms.
 The forms are similar to the Chapter 7 means test forms used to decide whether or not you qualify for a Chapter 7 bankruptcy.